Patent Ductus Arteriosus Imaging

 The degree of confidence for radiographs is moderate.
 The value of the chest radiograph is limited by a lack of specificity and sensitivity.
 Findings in a shunt are nonspecific, although filling in of the aortopulmonary window is a good sign.
 However, this is seldom appreciated prospectively and requires good-quality radiographs.

-Other causes of mediastinal masses can mimic this appearance.
+Other causes of mediastinal masses or adenopathy can mimic this appearance.
 However, identifying a calcified PDA in the aortopulmonary window is a reliable sign.

-False-positive findings may occur as a result of the other causes of left-to-right (acyanotic) shunts, including ventricular septal defect, atrial septal defect, endocardial cushion defect (arteriovenous canal), partial anomalous pulmonary venous return, aortopulmonary window, sinus Valsalva aneurysm, coronary artery fistula, and left ventricle-to-right atrium shunt (Gerbode defect).
+False-positive findings may occur as a result of other causes of left-to-right (acyanotic) shunts, including ventricular septal defect, atrial septal defect, endocardial cushion defect (arteriovenous canal), partial anomalous pulmonary venous return, aortopulmonary window, coronary artery fistula, and left ventricle–to–right atrium shunt (Gerbode defect).

-Filling in of the aortopulmonary bay may also occur as a result of mediastinal masses (eg, lymphoma, thymoma) and mediastinal lipomatosis.
-In patients with a small patent PDA, chest radiographic findings may be normal.
-In patients who were in a rotated position during imaging or who did not take a deep breath, the mediastinal contour may be sufficiently distorted that the filling in of the aortopulmonary window cannot be appreciated.
+Filling in of the aortopulmonary window may also occur as a result of mediastinal masses (eg, lymphoma, thymoma), lymphadenopathy, and mediastinal lipomatosis.
+In patients with a small patent PDA, chest radiographs may be normal.
+In rotated images or in patients who did not take a deep breath, the mediastinal contour may be sufficiently distorted so that the aortopulmonary window is poorly evaluated.

 Previous